-To link to this resource use: https://libraries.indiana.edu/resources/aaimprints
+To link to this database use: https://libraries.indiana.edu/databases/aaimprints

 Afro-Americana imprints, 1535-1922 is a searchable collection of over 12,000 works, including books, pamphlets and broadsides, and many lesser-known imprints, and presents a record of African American history, literature and culture.

 Created from the Library Company of Philadelphia's acclaimed Afro-Americana Collection, this collection covers the West's discovery and exploitation of Africa; the rise of slavery in the New World along with the growth and success of abolitionist movements; the development of racial thought, including political protest and resistance to racism; descriptions of African American life -- slave and free -- throughout the Americans; and slavery and race in fiction and drama.
 Also featured are printed works of African American individuals and organizations.

 Coverage: 1535-1922 - Updates vary